rossprogram/rossprogram.github.io/students/faq.md

 ### Is there transportation to/from the airport if an attendee flies in or out unaccompanied?

 Students who fly to Columbus will arrive at the John Glenn Columbus International Airport (CMH).
-Ross staff members will meet them in the terminal, and drive them to the dormitory in a multi-passenger van.
-At the end of the session, on Friday afternoon, we provide transportation back to the airport.
+Ross staff members will meet them in the terminal, and make arrangements to transport them to the dormitory in a taxi or van.
+At the end of the session, on Friday afternoon, the Program provides transportation back to the airport.

 ### Do some students bring cars?
 Are there restrictions on students riding with other students?